CodeNarc/CodeNarc/docs/codenarc-rules-junit.md

         def "test passes - does not behave as expected"() {
             expect:
             if (true) {
-                true == false // violation - not treated as an implicit assertion by spock }
+                true == false // violation - is inside an if block, and therefore not treated as an implicit assertion by spock
+            }
         }